SoftwareAG/c8y-docs/content/edge/usage-bundle/connecting-cloud.md

 	* Console for command line access
 	* Keyboard for interaction

-For more information about remote access, see [Cloud Remote Access](/guides/users-guide/optional-services/#cloud-remote-access).
+For more information about remote access, see [Cloud Remote Access](/guides/users-guide/optional-services/#cloud-remote-access) in the User guide.

 ### Accessing the Edge device remotely through VNC